-Margaret Stroebe broke with mainstream researchers such as John Bowlby and Elisabeth Kubler-Ross in her understanding of the grief process.
-Bowlby had reasoned that attachment behaviour has survival value for many species.
+Bowlby reasoned that attachment behaviour had survival value for many species.
 The grief response was regarded as a distressing aspect of a lost attachment – a general response to separation.

-This view gave a central place to the construct of ‘grief work’; a cognitive process of confronting the reality of a loss through death, revisiting the experience of that loss and events associated with it, prior to working towards detachment and change.
+This view was central to the construct of ‘grief work’ in the 20th century; a process of confronting the reality of a loss through death, revisiting the experience of that loss and events associated with it, prior to working towards detachment and change.

-Stroebe, by contrast, developed a transcultural perspective paying attention to the use of language.
-She saw grief as, primarily, an emotional reaction to the death of a loved one but it does not have to have detrimental consequences.
-Mourning was a social expression of grief shaped by the practices of the host culture.
-There are visible signs of grief such as crying but there are cultural differences.
-In the Western world is it usual to view depression as a psychological process associated with bereavement but Stroebe was concerned to emphasise that the different phases of grieving are not found to exist universally.
-She advocated a model that sees change as an active process in a vastly changed world.
-She likened the grieving process to an intricately-balanced, dynamic battle that requires expenditure of large amounts of energy and re-adjustment on a number of levels.
+In the Western world is it usual to view depression as a psychological process associated with bereavement.
+Stroebe and Schut were more concerned to emphasise that the different phases of grieving do not exist universally.
+Their model sees change as an active process in a changing world.
+The grieving process is likened to an intricately-balanced, dynamic battle that requires expenditure of large amounts of energy and re-adjustment on a number of levels.

 The model infers that concentration on the aspects of our loss, and the opportunity for adjustment, can be exhausting.
 It imposes substantial changes on our life-style.
 The shock of bereavement makes the shift rather dramatic and unpredictable in some settings, and carefully controlled.
 Cultural and family norms will be powerful determinants of the tendency to approach or avoid one or other response.